 Over thousands of years, the human body has utilized deep breathing to obtain a natural and relaxing state.
 With a little bit of practice deep breathing, the brain’s fight or flight response can be turned off, leading to optimizing brain health.

 But deep breathing isn’t just about optimizing brain fitness.
 Deep breathing also helps with brain function.
 When you breathe deep, your brain experiences optimized mood, mental clarity... and an altered state of mind.

 Therefore, take time to relax and practice slow, deep breathing while stilling your mind throughout your day.
 Here are a couple of different techniques:

-Try doing rhythmic breathing for calming the brain with this exercise:
+Try doing rhythmic breathing to calm the brain with this exercise:

 - Breathe in for three counts (count 1-2-3 with each breath).